American Dream (LCD Soundsystem album): Promotion and release

 LCD Soundsystem released "Call the Police" and "American Dream" together as a digital double-A-side single on May 5, 2017, acting as the lead single from the album.
 The two songs were made available for listening once midnight was reached in one's time zone.
 The band promoted the songs by performing both during the May 6 episode of the 42nd season of Saturday Night Live.
 On August 4, the band rolled out an ice cream truck outside of the Lollapalooza festival in Chicago promoting the album.
 The truck played songs from the album in the form of ice cream jingles through its speaker.
 A Twitter account for the truck was also launched to provide updates on where its current location was.
 On August 16, "Tonite" was premiered on Zane Lowe's radio show on Beats 1.
 Along with the premiere was the release of a music video for the track, directed by Joel Kefali.
 It was also subsequently made available for streaming on Spotify.
 A virtual reality experience made to accompany the song, titled "Dance Tonite", was released to the public on August 22, though first previewed privately in June.
-Available to use in an Internet browser, the experience allowed people with room scale virtual reality kits, such as the Oculus Rift, to dance along to the track.
+Available to use in a web browser, the experience allowed people with room scale virtual reality kits, such as the Oculus Rift, to dance along to the track.
 Those with more simpler VR headsets, like the Daydream View, could view the experience as well the dance performances done by others.
 The band teamed up with the Puckney and Moniker design studios from Amsterdam for the project, alongside Google's data arts team.
 On August 31, the band released a 14-minute instrumental track called "Pulse (v.1)" as a free download.
 On Facebook, Murphy wrote that the track was "not precisely part of the record," but instead thought of it as an "addendum" meant to be played after the album's closing track, "Black Screen".
 It was originally left off of American Dream due to it not being able to fit on the vinyl format of the album.
 A music video for "Oh Baby", directed by Rian Johnson, was released on September 20, 2018.
 The video depicts an elderly couple, portrayed by Sissy Spacek and David Strathairn, who build a teleporter in their garage.